Want To Become a Doula?

 BEST stands for 4 principles we believe are at the core of great doulas – Business skills, strong Ethics, Sustainability and the ability to work Together with others.
 We believe doulas are professionals who provide a valuable service to expecting families.
 We also believe that each doula should be equipped to build a sustainable practice based on her goals and as an certifying body we want to help her meet these goals.When a new doula builds a sustainable practice that can last for the course of a long career, the doula wins, expecting families win and maternity care is improved.
 We believe doulas change the world!

-Want to keep chatting about becoming a doula?
+Want to keep chatting about becoming a doula and doula training?
 BEST runs a Facebook group for new and experienced doulas and we would love to have you join the group: Love What You DOULA